WorkflowsTriggers

 Note: you can only download payloads at most 6MB in size using this method.
 Otherwise, you may encounter a Function Payload Limit Exceeded error.

-You can download the HTTP payload using the Send HTTP Request action.
+You can download the large HTTP payload using the Send HTTP Request action.
 Copy this workflow to see how this works.

 HTTP response data